Analysis | ‘What’s happening out there’ with Black men and Trump?

 Since George Floyd’s death, the Trump campaign has spent over 6 million dollars on Facebook advertising addressing criminal justice reform — over 800 times more than Biden has spent.
 This number is a powerful indicator of his overall strategy to peel off Black men from Democrats.
 For the Trump campaign, success is not winning 20, 30, 40 or 50 percent of Black men.
 In a close election, winning 10 percent of Black men could make him a two-term president.

 In these final weeks, having more prominent Black men back Trump could seek to do something else that could benefit the president — suppress the Black vote by creating confusion among Black male voters still unsure of what to do.
 Whatever the intent, the impact could be consequential.
-While Biden has a double-digit lead over Trump in some national polls, how the president performs in swing states with sizable percentages of Black male voters could matter significantly.
+Although Biden has a double-digit lead over Trump in some national polls, how the president performs in swing states with sizable percentages of Black male voters could matter significantly.
 Trump and his campaign certainly seem to think so.

-Note: Correction: A previous version of this post misspelled the first name of Brittney Cooper, an associate professor at Rutgers University.